balancer/code-review/rate-providers/MorphoERC4626RateProviders.md

 ### Administrative Privileges
 - [ ] The Rate Provider is upgradeable (e.g., via a proxy architecture or an `onlyOwner` function that updates the price source address).

 - [x] Some other portion of the price pipeline is upgradeable (e.g., the token itself, an oracle, or some piece of a larger system that tracks the price).
+    Part of the rate computation relies of `totalAssets` being calculated.
+This function iterates over a list of Ids.
+This list of Ids can be changed by the Allocator role.
+The potential impact has not been thoroughly investigated.
+There are however protections in place to protect against invalid changes such as
+    - `revert ErrorsLib.DuplicateMarket(id);`
+    - `revert ErrorsLib.InvalidMarketRemovalNonZeroCap(id);`
+    - `revert ErrorsLib.PendingCap(id);`
+    - `ErrorsLib.InvalidMarketRemovalNonZeroSupply(id);`
+    - `ErrorsLib.InvalidMarketRemovalTimelockNotElapsed(id);`

+    #### Steakhouse USDC
+    For [Steakhouse USDC](https://etherscan.io/address/0xBEEF01735c132Ada46AA9aA4c54623cAA92A64CB) some allocators are eoas.
+    - 0x0D61C8b6CA9669A36F351De3AE335e9689dd9C5b
+    - 0xcC771952fdE840E30C6802734e5ad20479c2959f
+    - 0xfd32fA2ca22c76dD6E550706Ad913FC6CE91c75D
+    - 0xfeed46c11F57B7126a773EeC6ae9cA7aE1C03C9a
+    #### Steakhouse USDT
+    For [Steakhouse USDT](https://etherscan.io/address/0xbEef047a543E45807105E51A8BBEFCc5950fcfBa) some allocators are eoas.
+    - 0xfeed46c11F57B7126a773EeC6ae9cA7aE1C03C9a
+    - 0xfd32fA2ca22c76dD6E550706Ad913FC6CE91c75D
+    - 0x29d4CDFee8F533af8529A9e1517b580E022874f7
+    #### Gauntlet Prime wETH
+    For [Gauntlet Prime wETH](https://etherscan.io/address/0x2371e134e3455e0593363cBF89d3b6cf53740618) some allocators are eoas.
+    - 0xfd32fA2ca22c76dD6E550706Ad913FC6CE91c75D
+    - 0x959d73CB5a1C1ad7EbCE3eC93FAD3b2f9a25432E

 ### Oracles
 - [ ] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes).